 BICB AGM & Seminar – Registration

 Welcome to the registration page for Brisbane AGM & Seminar Day.
+Please register for attendance by submitting this form.

-Session 1 – 11:00am – 11:454m
+Session 1 – 11:00am – 11:45am

 ATO Presentation – Reportable Tax Debt Update